benatibt/ibt-v-2/plugins/ibt_customisation/README.txt

 --------------------------------------------------------------------
 ACKNOWLEDGEMENT
 --------------------------------------------------------------------
-chatGPT credited as a non-legal co-author for advisory, code generation, and educational support.
+ChatGPT credited as a non-legal co-author for advisory, code generation, and educational support.
 Development was substantially accelerated and improved by its assistance.
 ====================================================================